madaumur/Angular-training/Course 3 - 'Perfectionnez-vous avec Angular'/README.md

 # Angular-Course-3

-_( Here is an implementation of the Angular course from Will Alexander on OpenClassroom )_
+_( Here is an implementation of an Angular course from Will Alexander on OpenClassroom )_

 ## Backend